 The Company and Intertain were parties to the Plan of Arrangement which was implemented on 25 January 2017.
-Pursuant to the Plan of Arrangement, among other things, the Company became the parent company of Intertain and the Company became a "reporting issuer" for purposes of applicable Canadian securities laws on that same date.
-Consequently, the Company is required to comply with certain disclosure obligations under Canadian securities laws, including in connection with the Company's remuneration of its directors and executive officers and in connection with its corporate governance practices.
+Pursuant to the Plan of Arrangement, among other things, the Company became the Parent Company of Intertain and the Company became a 'reporting issuer' for purposes of applicable Canadian securities laws on that same date.
+Consequently, the Company is required to comply with certain disclosure obligations under Canadian securities laws, including in connection with the Company's remuneration of its Directors and executive officers and in connection with its corporate governance practices.
+Applicable Canadian securities laws also require that the Company disclose certain financial and other information relating to the remuneration of its NEOs (as defined below) for the financial year ended 31 December 2017.